wincent/masochist/content/wiki/GPG key rotation notes.md

 ...
 ```

 Commit the changed files.
-This time, we have a signing key, so we'll use that to sign the commit and kill two test birds with one stone.
+Because we have a signing key already set up we can confirm that the right signing subkey was used.
 First remind myself of the keyid; apparently, [using short IDs is bad](https://evil32.com/), so we use the long form:

 ```shell
 $ gpg --list-secret-keys --keyid-format=long